 The facilities and housing page has information about the residential arrangements for students in London.

 There is no "normal" amount to come prepared to spend in London.
 While things in London are more expensive than we are used to in Appleton, economizing and sticking to a budget certainly makes things manageable.
-Some costs you might anticipate are: groceries, eating out, laundry, travel, entertainment, and cell phones.
+Some costs you might anticipate are: groceries, eating out, independent travel, entertainment, and cell phones.

-You likely will not be able to find a bank that will allow you to open an account in London considering the short time that you will be here.
+You likely will not be able to find a bank that will allow you to open an account in London considering the short time that you will be there.
 That said, there are cash points (a.k.a.
 ATMs) located all over London and most anywhere else you'll travel to which will accept your ATM cards from home.
 Be sure to check with your bank at home that your ATM card will work - cards on the Cirrus and Plus networks are usually accepted.
-Also check with your bank about charges they may issue for withdrawing cash outside of the U.S.
+Also, check with your bank about charges they may issue for withdrawing cash outside of the U.S.

 For your arrival, it is a good idea to come with some amount of British Pounds (available for exchange at many larger branches of banks in the US) and/or a credit card in hand.
 You can also exchange money at the airport upon arrival or at a number of exchange shops throughout London, although exchange rates and fees in airports and at these exchange shops are often quite poor and you end up the loser.
 Generally speaking, LU students have been able to deal with money matters through using their credit cards and ATM cards.
 Before you leave the US, you should notify your bank and credit card companies that you will be traveling abroad so they will be less likely to think the card has been stolen and turn off your card(s).

 While the temperature in London rarely goes above 85 degrees in the summer or below 30 degrees in the winter, London does have cold winds and temperature extremes.
 No, it won't be as cold as Appleton and there won't be Wisconsin amounts of snow.
 Yes, it will definitely be more rainy and damp.
 Make sure you pack for the English climate.
 Think in terms of layering and colour coordination when you pack to make a smaller amount of clothing go the further.
 Layering keeps you warmer, makes it easier to adapt to indoor or crowded Tube temperatures, gives you more options in combination, and saves room in your suitcases.
-It is best to bring practical, warm clothing that is comfortable and requires minimal care (laundry can be quite expensive).
+It is best to bring practical, warm clothing that is comfortable and requires minimal care.
 Londoners generally dress in a more stylish manner than Wisconsinites, so bring some nicer clothes than usual as well.
 Internship students may need to dress up more frequently so they may want to bring more nice outfits.

 What you will need: